Enhancing ground-state cooling of center-of-mass motions via quantum squeezing from magnon nonlinearity: Cooling optimization

-where we use the explicit form of the susceptibility $\chi_b$ in \eqref{eq:susce} to obtain the second equality.
-Then the optimal $n_c^{(0)}$ eventually becomes
+where we have used the explicit form of the susceptibility $\chi_b$ in Eq.~\eqref{eq:susce} to obtain the second equality.
+Eventually, the optimal $n_c^{(0)}$ is given by

-We also apply the optimization conditions \eqref{eq:opt phase} and \eqref{eq:opt squeeze} to the first and third terms in Eq.~\eqref{eq:n_c approx}.
-Even though the optimization procedure only concentrates on the term $n_c^{(0)}$, the mean thermal occupation $n_c$ including three terms in Eq.~\eqref{eq:n_c} still reduces in comparison with the case without exploiting Kerr nonlinearity in YIG.
+where we have used the explicit form of the susceptibility $\chi_\pm$ in Eq.~\eqref{eq:susce}.
+In addition, both conditions \eqref{eq:opt phase} and \eqref{eq:opt squeeze} should be substituted into the first and third terms in Eq.~\eqref{eq:n_c approx}.
+Even though the optimization procedure with these conditions only concentrates on the term $n_c^{(0)}$, the mean thermal occupation $n_c$ including all three terms in Eq.~\eqref{eq:n_c} still considerably reduces, which means cooling enhancement, in comparison to the case without exploiting magnon Kerr nonlinearity.
+Below, we display this optimization using the raw parameters listed in Table~\ref{tab:parameters} (Appendix~\ref{appd:para}), which are also adopted for the calculations in Sec.~\ref{sec:power}.